 Sleeping pills should be a last resort, as they knock you out in the same way alcohol does and therefore prevent your brain from regenerating as you sleep in the way it’s meant to.

 Instead, try herbal remedies such as a deep sleep strain for good quality sleep – deep sleep is when your body is resting at its best.
-Melatonin and St John’s Wort are also both herbal remedies than can send you off to a better night’s sleep.
+Melatonin and St John’s Wort are also both herbal remedies that can send you off to a better night’s sleep and both are a great sleep aid.

 Set a Regular Sleep Pattern: Improve Your Sleep in Six Simple ways